ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/schedule-data-abstraction.md

     - **Information Hiding**: the client of a class should only rely on the public methods of the class

+## Algorithmic Complexity

+### Technical Question

+- How can I implement more efficient Python programs by conducting both an analytical and an empirical evaluation of the performance of an algorithm?
+- Check out the [course
+  slides](/slides/data-abstraction/algorithmic-complexity/) for a detailed investigation of these chapters!

+### Reading Assignments

+- Chapter 11 of *Introduction to Computation and Programming Using Python*

+???+ note "Technical Concepts"

+    - **Random Access Machine**: model of computation in which steps are executed sequentially one as a time
+    - **Best-Case Running Time**: minimum running time over all possible inputs of a given size
+    - **Worst-Case Running Time**: minimum running time over all possible inputs of a given size
+    - **Average-Case Running Time**: average (or, expected) running time over all possible inputs of a given size
+    - **Asymptotic Notation**: relationship between the running time of an algorithm and the size of its inputs

 ## Learning Opportunities

 Interested in learning more about any of the topics on this schedule?
 If you